daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 * Tier 5: Slippery
 * Tier 6: Perfect Speed Burst or Greater Enhanced Speed

 **GM Intrusions:** Even a cat can be clumsy.
-A jump isn’t quite as easy as it looks.
-An escape move is so overzealous that it sends the character right into harm’s way.
+A jump isn't quite as easy as it looks.
+An escape move is so overzealous that it sends the character right into harm's way.

 -----